JunrQ/caffe-layer/README.md

 # caffe-layer
-implementation of some layers in caffe
+Implementation of some layers in caffe.
+File `caffe.proto` are parameters defined for these layers, which also need to be added into `LayerParameter`.

 # wing loss layer
 caffe implementation for **Wing Loss for Robust Facial Landmark Localisation with Convolutoinal Neural Networks** CVPR 2018